-100 Severability.
-If any part or provision of these regulations is adjudged unconstitutional or otherwise invalid by any court of competent jurisdiction, then such part or provision shall be considered separately and apart from the remaining parts or provisions of these regulations, and said part or provision to be completely severable from the remainder of these regulations, and the remainder provisions of these regulations shall remain in full force and effect.

-101 Effective Date.
-These regulations shall be in full force and effect from and after their adoption by the Planning Commission, approval by the Governing Body by an ordinance incorporating these regulations by reference and publication of such ordinance in the official city newspaper.
+- 100 Severability.
+If any part or provision of these regulations is adjudged unconstitutional or otherwise invalid by any court of competent jurisdiction, then such part or provision shall be considered separately and apart from the remaining parts or provisions of these regulations, and said part or provision to be completely severable from the remainder of these regulations, and the remainder provisions of these regulations shall remain in full force and effect. - 101 Effective Date.
+These regulations shall be in full force and effect from and after their adoption as a model code by the Planning Commission, approval the Governing Body by an ordinance which adopts these regulations and incorporates them by reference for publication of such ordinance in the official City publication of record.

-ADOPTED by the McPherson City Planning Commission on .
+ADOPTED by the McPherson City Planning Commission on April 6, 2021.

-Brennon Randa, Chairperson
+Brennon Randa Brennon Randa, Chairperson